ffalt/mah/README.md

 [![known vulnerabilities](https://snyk.io/test/github/ffalt/mah/badge.svg)](https://snyk.io/test/github/ffalt/mah)
 [![codebeat badge](https://codebeat.co/badges/48c0b6bd-9bca-413a-a84b-7330deb4328e)](https://codebeat.co/projects/github-com-ffalt-mah-master)

+## Build Config

+The default name is "Mah Jong", to change it
+* copy file `custom-build-config.json.dist` to `custom-build-config.json`
+* edit the name in `custom-build-config.json` to your desired app name

 ## Development server

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.